ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-The King's College Room, Board, Fees, and More
+The King's College Living Expenses, Fees, and More

-In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at The King's College.

 Room and Board Costs at The King's College

-Housing and campus dining at The King's College is $17,264 a year.
-This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the The King's College's on-campus cafeterias and dining halls.
+Room and board at The King's College costs $17,264 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining facilities.

 Cost of Books at The King's College